Undergraduate Course: What's Wrong with Inequality? (PLIT10110)

 ||Availability||Available to all students

 |Summary||What is wrong with inequality?
 Inequality is increasing in many parts of the globe.
 Politicians and economists are increasingly aware that inequality produces political and economic challenges.
 Yet inequality is also a moral matter.
 This course concentrates on understanding the moral considerations at the heart of our concern with equality and inequality.
 It introduces students to the most important contributions in recent moral and political philosophy on egalitarianism and emerging challenges in the struggle for equality.
 Students will be equipped with a comprehensive understanding of the central moral issues regarding equality and inequality.
 Who should we consider as equals?
 Should our concern with equality focus on distributing society's goods equally, or promoting egalitarian attitudes such as respect?
 Should we prioritise improving the condition of the worst-off, or ensure everyone has identical shares of society's goods?
 We will also consider radical critiques of the dominant egalitarian discourses, and explore how issues such as gender, race, and colonialism should affect our understanding of equality.
 This course will be particularly complementary to students taking Social Inequality and the Life Course (SCPL10020) as it will consider many of the fundamental moral and theoretical questions that inform our empirical investigation of social inequality.

 This course aims to introduce students to central debates in moral and political philosophy regarding equality.
 The goal is both to explore the important arguments regarding key issues in egalitarianism and also offer students opportunity to critique these from a range of alternative perspectives (such as critiques of egalitarianism from gender, race, and post-colonial theory).
-The course may vary from year to year, but typical topics include:
+The course will be broadly structured according to the four main axes of debate in egalitarianism:

 Equality for whom?
 Who should be included in our egalitarian concern?
 What are the boundaries of inclusion as a subject of equality?